goFrendiAsgard/No-CMS/readme.md

 * Gangsar Swapurba <-- Discover some missleading-behavior.
 He made a lot of modification and found trivial but disgusting bugs of No-CMS.
 One of his report make me consider to provide an option to hide index.php
 * alwin4711 <-- German translation contributor
 * David Moeljadi <-- Japanese translation contributor
+* Andrew Podner <-- His one day hardwork solve problem of $this scope in anonymous function
 * Everyone who was involved by creating issue & pull requests in github.
 I can't write every names there.
 But No-CMS can't be better without them :)

 Roadmap